Systemic Candida Symptoms and Yeast Infection Symptoms

 Skin is the largest organ and a window to our internal health.
 Many medical conditions appear first as problems visible on the skin.
 When the body eliminates toxins, very often this is done through the pores, which can lead to symptoms such as rash, eczema, acne and others.

-It is normal to find candida on the skin as well as other bacteria, however when the balance is disturbed, it is very common to see yeast infections symptoms on the skin which is a clear indication of candida overgrowth.
+It is normal to find candida on the skin as well as other bacteria.
+When the balance is disturbed, it is very common to see yeast infections symptoms on the skin which is a clear indication of candida overgrowth.
+Overtime this infection can also affect the nails as well leading to candidiasis of skin and nails.

 One common sign of candida and yeast infections that is often overlooked is dry skin or peeling.
 Yeast infection peeling can appear anywhere in the body and in many cases will keep coming back despite usage of strong moisturizers or other creams.